jsm0424/make-ai-robot/README.md

-# ROS2 Practice Repository of "How to make a robot with artificial intelligence" Class.
+# ROS2 Practice Repository for Creating Robot Artificial Ingelligence Project (CRAIP)

-This repository is for ROS2 practice of 2025 Fall "How to Make a Robot with Artificial Intelligence" class.
+This repository is for ROS2 practice of 2025 Fall "Creating Robot Artificial Ingelligence Project" class.

 It contains a collection of ROS2 packages for simulating and controlling the Unitree Go1 quadruped robot.